CULTURED BUTTERMILK VS. TRADITIONAL BUTTERMILK

 TIP: To make larger batches up to ½ gallon per container, use 1 tablespoon of buttermilk per cup of milk

-OPTION #2: USE A DIRECT-SET SOUR CREAM STARTER
+OPTION #2: USING A DIRECT-SET SOUR CREAM STARTER TO MAKE CULTURED BUTTERMILK

 Direct-set starters are one-time use cultures and generally come with several packets to a box, so multiple batches can be made.
 Our Sour Cream Starter Culture includes 4 packets.
 Optional instructions for making buttermilk with it are featured below.
 Click here to view our Direct-set Sour Cream Starter Culture.